UI-Gurus/tutorials/react.md

   }
 }
 ```

-OK, we will see what's going on here.
-We are defining a new method called `handleClick`.
-In this method we change the local state of our component.
-In `render` method we added a `button` tag and as the `onClick` attribute of that tag we pass it the name of the method.
+In the previous code snippet a new method called `handleClick` is defined.
+In this method the local state of the component is changed.
+In `render` method a `button` tag is added and as the `onClick` attribute of that tag the `handleClick` method is passed.
 Notice two important things here.
 First the attribute is `onClick`, camel case definition and not common html `onclick` definition.
-Second, when you pass the function as the attribute of the `button` tag you have to do `this.handleClick`.
-You have to do this to reference the name of the function, and it's only the function name, no parenthesis needed.
-Finally, we have this in `constructor` method: `this.handleClick = this.handleClick.bind(this)`, `this` `this` and more `this`, what does mean that.
+Second, when the function is passed as the attribute of the `button` tag it's necessary to do: `this.handleClick`.
+This is necessary to reference the name of the function, and it's only the function name, no parenthesis needed.
+Finally, the `constructor` method has this: `this.handleClick = this.handleClick.bind(this)`, `this` `this` and more `this`, what does mean that.
 In JavaScript, class methods are not bound by default.
 If you forget to bind `this.handleClick` and pass it to `onClick`, `this` will be `undefined` when the function is actually called.
-If you refer to a method without `()` after it, you should bind that method, it is just JavaScript functions behavior.
+If a method without `()` after it is referred, it should be bound, it's just JavaScript functions behavior.

 ## List and Keys

-We can render multiple components using JavaScript methods such `map` or `forEach`.
+Multiple components can be rendered using JavaScript methods such `map` or `forEach`.

 ```javascript
 const numbers = [1, 2, 3, 4, 5];